ulivz/front-end-sharing/session-01 Basics/README.md

 <br>

-How do HTML and CSS collaborate?
+So, how do HTML and CSS collaborate?

 <p align="center">
     <img src="img/6.png"/><br>